miguelmota/ethereum-development-with-go-book/zh/client-simulated/README.md

 ---
-description: Tutorial on how to set up a simulated backend as your client to test your Ethereum application with Go.
+概述: Tutorial on how to set up a simulated backend as your client to test your Ethereum application with Go.
 ---

 # Using a Simulated Client